WillBuik/hyphae-handshake/HANDSHAKE.md

 ### Initial Keys

-Like QUIC-TLS, Hyphae obfusticates the initial packet space with a key based on the original client connection ID.
-Since the Noise protocol isn't known at this time, ChaChaPoly and BLAKE2s are always used as the AEAD and hash algorithm for the initial packet space.
+Like QUIC-TLS, Hyphae obfuscated the initial packet space with a key based on the original client connection ID.
+Since the Noise protocol isn't known at this time, `ChaChaPoly` and `BLAKE2s` are always used as the AEAD and hash algorithm for the initial packet space.

-The initial level secret is caculated using `HKDF` with an empty salt, `info: "hyphae initial"` and the following `IKM`:
+The initial level secret is calculated using `HKDF` with an empty salt, `info: "hyphae initial"` and the following `IKM`:

 ```